jpzk/voicemvp/README.md

-# Local Llama 3.1 Voice Chat MVP with Tool-use and Memory
+# Local Voice Chat MVP with Tool-use and Memory

 A voice-based chat application that allows users to interact with an AI assistant using speech.
 The application leverages OpenAI's [Whisper small](https://huggingface.co/openai/whisper-small) for accurate speech recognition and [Kokoro-TTS](https://huggingface.co/hexgrad/Kokoro-82M) for natural-sounding voice synthesis.
 It will use the [LM Studio local model](https://lms.dev/) that needs to be served at http://localhost:1234 to generate response.
 Requires meta-llama-3.1-8b-instruct for tool-use.
 Works great on Macbook M1 Pro.